Your Pain Pattern,

 What Aggravates It,

 The Underlying Anatomy

 How People Describe This Pain Pattern

-Clients usually don’t tell their massage therapist that their ears bother them as they don’t think it is a muscle problem.
-If I ask about their ears they usually talk about itching, being sensitive, or buzzing, instead of pain.
+Clients usually don’t tell their massage therapist that their ears bother them.
+Usually, they don’t think it is a muscle problem.
+If I ask about their ears, they typically talk about itching, being sensitive, or buzzing, instead of pain.

 The other section of sternocleidomastoid creates pain around the brow and is activated more by pulling forward with a twisting motion.